-A burning question on the minds of many luxury goods enthusiasts like me might be whether or not it is cheaper to buy authentic Louis Vuitton in Paris or anywhere else in France.
-The answer is a resounding yes and the savings on my last handbag was so significant that I’ll run through the numbers with you and give you my best tips for navigating the crowds.
+The answer is a resounding yes.
+The savings on my last handbag was significant so I’ll run through the numbers with you and give you my best tips for navigating the crowds.

 Tips for Buying Louis Vuitton in Paris